bhunesh1/assignment/README.md

 This is a simple login and sign up page made using typescript and react using formik for form handling and validation.

-## Design Choices Made
+### Design Choices Explained

-- **React & TypeScript**: Used for efficient rendering and type safety.
+- **React & TypeScript**: We chose React for its fast rendering capabilities and TypeScript to catch errors early and ensure code reliability.
+Together, they make the development process smoother and more robust.
-- **CSS for Styling**: Custom styles are written in CSS for simplicity and flexibility.
+- **CSS Styling**: Custom CSS was used for styling to keep the design simple and adaptable while maintaining full control over the visual appearance.
-- **State Management**: State is managed using React hooks to keep the code modular and easy to manage.
+- **State Management**: React hooks like `useState` and `useEffect` are used to handle state, making the code more readable and easier to maintain.
-- **Component-Based Architecture:**: The UI is broken down into reusable components, making the code scalable and maintainable.
+- **Reusable Components**: The interface is divided into smaller, reusable pieces.
+This approach keeps the code organized and allows for easier updates or additions in the future.

-## Assumptions

-- **Node.js Version**: Node.js version 14+ is installed.
-- **APIs**: All required APIs are accessible and properly configured.

-## Limitations

-- **Backend**: Currently, there is no back-end server implemented.
-- **React Version**: The application may require updates to stay compatible with future versions of React.

 ## Installation